JacobLinCool/cloudflare-email-kit/README.md

 - Middleware system for processing emails
 - Router for advanced email routing
 - Save emails to R2 Object Storage and D1 Database
+- Integration with Cloudflare Queues to shift email processing workloads
 - Utilities for sending emails

 ## Example